ThixotropicFluid/MarkdownToHTML/readme.md

-# HTML staic site generator
+# HTML static site generator

 This is a create designed to take .md files and convert them into HTML files.